ecordell/pymacaroons/README.md

 v = Verifier()

-# General caveats are verified by an arbitrary functions
+# General caveats are verified by arbitrary functions
 # that return false if the caveat is not met
 # and true if it is met or not understood
 def picture_access_validator(predicate):